 Getting Started in Angeles College’s Distance Education Programs

-Step 3.
-Locate your courses in D2L home page after login under your My Course pull down side bar menu.
-Courses are made available on the day your course is scheduled to start.
-If you are unable to locate your courses after log-in, contact the AC admissions.
+- Once you log in, you can locate your courses in Canvas home page after login under your My Course pull down side bar menu.
+Your courses are available on the day your course is scheduled to start.
+If you are unable to locate your courses after log-in, contact the Office of the Registrar.

-Step 4.
-After accessing your courses in D2L, read your instructor’s welcome message and follow their instructions.
-Explore the D2L interface to make yourself familiar with the D2L layout.
-At this stage, questions about your course should be directed to your instructor, or if you have technical difficulties access the Distance education tech support page for assistance about D2L.
+- After accessing your courses in Canvas, read your instructor’s welcome message and follow their instructions.
+Explore the Canvas interface to make yourself familiar with the Canvas layout.

 The successful online student should be familiar with the following computer operating procedures (Technical Competencies):

-• Access URLs (web addresses) on the Internet (World Wide Web).
+- Access URLs (web addresses) on the Internet.

-• Find a file or document previously saved using computer file management systems (ie. Windows explorer).
+- Find a file or document previously saved using computer file management systems.